iamale/lepton-particles/README.md

 # lepton-particles

-A temporary store for lepton particles
+A temporary store for Lepton particles.